Portable AC Units Lie About Square Footage. Here’s How to Actually Size One.

 The problem is that your room is not a lab.

 The Department of Energy knew this.
-In 2017, they introduced a new required measurement on all portable AC EnergyGuide labels: SACC, or Seasonally Adjusted Cooling Capacity.
-This is the number that accounts for real-world factors: heat that leaks back in through gaps around the exhaust hose, duct heat transfer, infiltration air.
-The regulation is in 10 CFR 430, subpart B, appendix CC, if you want the actual rule.
+The DOE finalized a new test method for real-world cooling in 2016, and under FTC labeling rules the resulting number, SACC (Seasonally Adjusted Cooling Capacity), became required on portable AC EnergyGuide labels in 2017.
+SACC accounts for real-world factors: heat that leaks back in through gaps around the exhaust hose, duct heat transfer, infiltration air.
+The DOE test procedure is in 10 CFR 430, subpart B, appendix CC, if you want the actual rule.

-SACC is typically 25 to 35 percent lower than the ASHRAE number.
+SACC is typically 25 to 45 percent lower than the ASHRAE number, around 30 percent on average and worst for single-hose units.

 Read that again.
-A unit marketed as “14,000 BTU” often delivers somewhere between 9,000 and 12,000 BTU of actual cooling in an actual room.
-The Black+Decker BPACT14WT, for example, carries 14,000 BTU ASHRAE on the box and 10,200 BTU SACC.
-A name-brand product with that logo on the front, still giving you 27 percent less than what the big number implies.
-And that’s one of the better single-hose performers.
+A unit marketed as “14,000 BTU” often delivers somewhere between 8,000 and 10,500 BTU of actual cooling in an actual room.
+The Black+Decker BPACT14WT, for example, carries 14,000 BTU ASHRAE on the box and just 7,700 BTU SACC.
+A name-brand product with that logo on the front, delivering about 45 percent less than what the big number implies.
+It tests well for cooling for a single-hose unit, but 7,700 SACC means it is really sized for a smaller room than that 14,000 label suggests.

 ASHRAE vs. SACC: What Do Those Letters Actually Mean?